Advice & Tips

-Installing a landcape lighting system is a great way to add beauty, curb appeal and safety to your home garden, walkway and entrance areas.
+Installing an exterior landcape lighting system is a great way to add beauty, curb appeal and safety to your home garden, walkway and entrance areas.
 If you have an existing system it's easy to enhance it

 Here are some of the general ideas to keep in mind as you plan your system: